-- (36) additional funding for legal counsel for individuals facing eviction. - (33) additional funding to increase the number of drinking fountains in City parks and facilities. - (30) additional funding for library services and hours.

-- (30) additional funding for Fire Department positions and equipment. - (29) additional funding for affordable housing. - (24) additional funding for homeless services. - (17) additional funding for road safety initiatives like Vision Zero and street preservation projects. - (9) additional funding for Arts and Culture. - (7) additional funding for permanent housing. - (7) additional funding for park safety. - (7) additional funding for the Police Department. - (6) additional funding for cricket fields and lighting in South Phoenix parks. - (5) support for the budget surplus. - (5) additional funding for public safety. - (5) additional funding for park infrastructure and improvements. - (4) additional funding for heat initiatives that include heat resiliency and tree planting. - (3) additional funding for neighborhood clean-ups. - (3) additional funding for the Office of Homeless Solutions. - (3) additional funding for youth programs. - (2) additional funding for the Gated Alley Program. - (2) additional funding for Camelback Corridor Revitalization. - (2) additional funding to build more community centers. - (2) additional funding to develop properties on 24th Street to 28th Street to be used as a "hub" for youth and youth programs. - (2) additional funding for the preservation of historic assets Citywide. - (2) additional funding for regular cleaning of public restrooms at City parks. - (2) additional funding to bring retail space to South Mountain Village. - (2) additional funding to add a traffic light at Cave Creek and Desert Cove roads.
+- (36) additional funding for legal counsel for individuals facing eviction. - (33) additional funding to increase the number of drinking fountains in City parks and facilities. - (30) additional funding for library hours and services. - (30) additional funding for Fire Department positions and equipment. - (29) additional funding for affordable housing. - (24) additional funding for homeless services. - (17) additional funding for road safety initiatives like Vision Zero and street preservation projects. - (9) additional funding for Arts and Culture. - (7) additional funding for permanent housing. - (7) additional funding for park safety. - (7) additional funding for the Police Department. - (6) additional funding for cricket fields with additional lighting in South Phoenix. - (5) support for the budget surplus. - (5) additional funding for public safety. - (5) additional funding for park infrastructure and improvements. - (4) additional funding for heat initiatives that include heat resiliency and tree planting. - (3) additional funding for neighborhood clean-ups. - (3) additional funding for the Office of Homeless Solutions. - (3) additional funding for youth programs. - (2) additional funding for the Gated Alley Program. - (2) additional funding for Camelback Corridor revitalization. - (2) additional funding to build more community centers. - (2) additional funding to develop properties from 24th to 28th streets to be used as a "hub" for youth and youth programs. - (2) additional funding for preservation of historic assets Citywide. - (2) additional funding for public restrooms at City parks to be cleaned regularly. - (2) additional funding to bring retail space to South Mountain Village. - (2) additional funding to add a traffic light at Cave Creek and Desert Cove roads. - (2) additional funding for bike safety infrastructure.